 - The grade in question should first be discussed with the course instructor.

-- If you are not satisfied after the discussion, the attached formal complaint form may be submitted to the appropriate department chairperson.
-This form should be submitted no later than 15 class* days after receipt of the grade in question.
+- If the student is not satisfied after the discussion, the attached formal complaint form may be submitted to the appropriate department chairperson.
+This form should be submitted within the first 15 business days in the next Fall or Spring academic semester.

 - The chairperson will review the complaint with the instructor and make a recommendation for the instructor’s consideration.
-You will be informed in writing of the chairperson’s recommendation.
-Normally you should receive this notification within 15 class* days after filing the complaint.
+The student will be informed in writing of the chairperson’s recommendation.
+Normally the student should receive this notification within 15 business days after submitting the complaint to the chairperson.

-- If the grade is unchanged, you may appeal this decision to the undergraduate/graduate programs committee by submitting the formal complain form to the associate dean for undergraduate/graduate programs in 110 Rike Hall.
-This should be done within seven class* days after notification has been received from the chairperson.
+- If the grade is unchanged, the student may appeal this decision to the Undergraduate/Graduate Programs Committee by submitting the formal complaint form to the Associate Dean for Undergraduate/Graduate Programs in 110 Rike Hall.
+This should be done within 7 business days after notification has been received from the chairperson.

-- The committee will conduct a thorough review of all the facts and will interview both you and the instructor.
-You will be notified of the time and place for your interview.
+- The committee will conduct a thorough review of all the facts and will interview both the student and the instructor.
+The student will be notified of the time and place for the interview.

-- The committee chairperson will inform you of the committee’s recommendation.
-Under normal circumstances, this will be done within 30 class* days of the time the complaint was submitted to the associate dean.
+- The committee chairperson will inform the student of the committee’s recommendation.
+Under normal circumstances (in the Fall or Spring academic semester), this will be done within 30 business days of the time the complaint was submitted to the Associate Dean.

-- Assign grades based on this evaluation for all students assigned and enrolled in their class, consistent with departmental and university policy and without regard to non-academic criteria, such as race, color, creed, national origin, religious beliefs, age, sex, or handicap;
+- assign grades based on this evaluation for all students assigned and enrolled in his or her class, consistent with departmental and University policy and without regard to non-academic criteria, such as race, color, creed, national origin, religious beliefs, age, sex, or handicap;

 - This policy seeks to protect and clarify the student’s and faculty member’s rights and responsibilities.

-- The Raj Soin College of Business has a responsibility to develop and inform to the faculty and students a clear definition of its policies for evaluation, advancement, and graduation of students with adequate regard for principles of fairness and due process while retaining the right to make those professional and academic judgments which the faculty and the respective academic units are uniquely, inherently qualified and charged to make.
-It is the responsibility of the faculty member to articulate to the students in each of their classes the academic standards, procedures, evaluation methods, and grading scales which will be used in the evaluation and assignment of grades.
+- The Raj Soin College of Business has a responsibility to develop and inform to the faculty and students a clear definition of its policies for evaluation, advancement and graduation of students with adequate regard for principles of fairness and “due process” 3 while retaining the right to make those professional and academic judgments which the faculty and the respective academic units are uniquely, inherently qualified and charged to make.
+It is the responsibility of the faculty member to articulate to the students in each of his or her classes the academic standards, procedures, evaluation methods and grading scales which will be used in the evaluation and assignment of grades.
 The faculty and academic units retain the right to make adjustments as may be dictated by unforeseen circumstances beyond the control of the faculty such as, but not limited to, weather, power outage or fuel shortage, incapacitation of faculty, or loss of records.
 The occurrence of clearly communicated adjustments to course requirements and evaluation criteria do not give the student automatic grounds for mediation when the communication has been made on a timely basis.

 - Academic mediation chart:

 A student, after discussion(s) with the course instructor, must submit a formal complaint form to the chairperson of the department offering the course in the Raj Soin College of Business.
-This form must be submitted within fifteen (15) class days after the receipt of the grade.
+This form must be submitted within the first fifteen (15) business days in the next Fall or Spring academic semester.
 The department chairperson, by meeting with the student, will ascertain whether the student has already contacted the faculty member who assigned the grade and has determined that no computational or judgment error has been made.
 Also, the chairperson will assure that the student has discussed the grade appeal with the faculty member and has given a copy of the formal complaint to the instructor.

-If the grade is unchanged, the student may appeal (in writing) the decision to the appropriate undergraduate or graduate programs committee with seven (7) class days after notification from the department chairperson.
-The appeal will be handled by the associate dean for either undergraduate or graduate programs.
+If the grade is unchanged, the student may appeal (in writing) the decision to the appropriate undergraduate or graduate programs committee with seven (7) business days after notification from the department chairperson.
+The appeal will be handled by the Associate Dean for either undergraduate or graduate programs.
 The appropriate programs committee will make a thorough review of all the facts and will interview the instructor and the student (at separate meetings).
-Whenever possible, the committee should try to mediate the dispute between the parties so that an accord can be reached.
-If this becomes impossible or impractical, the committee will render written findings concerning the recommendation of a remedy.
+Whenever possible, the Committee should try to mediate the dispute between the parties so that an accord can be reached.
+If this becomes impossible or impractical the Committee will render written findings concerning the recommendation of a remedy.

-The written recommendation, if required, will be made by the committee within thirty (30) class days after receiving the complaint.
-In situations where unusual circumstances exist, the committee may vote to extend this period for a reasonable length of time.
-The committee chairperson will meet with the instructor to present the committee’s recommendation.
+The written recommendation, if required, will be made by the Committee within thirty (30) business days after receiving the complaint in the Fall or Spring academic semester.
+(In situations where unusual circumstances exist the Committee may vote to extend this period for a reasonable length of time.)
+The Committee chairperson will meet with the instructor to present the Committee’s recommendation.
 The decision to change the grade or to have the grade remain unchanged will then be made by the instructor.
 Any change of grade must be initiated by the instructor.
 The decision of the instructor prevails in all cases.